 The World Bank (2013) reported that the tourism industry's foreign exchange leakage rates in developing countries reached 55% - 60%.
-The causes of foreign exchange leaks include (1) foreign investment in the hospitality sector and other sectors in the tourism industry, (2) management fees, (3) franchise fees, (4) technology assistance, (5) imported goods, and (6) promotion costs throughout the world [12].
+The causes of foreign exchange leaks include (1) foreign investment in the hospitality sector and other sectors in the tourism industry, (2) management fees, (3) franchise fees, (4) technology assistance, (5) imported goods, and (6) promotion costs throughout the world (Mathieson and Wall, 1990).

-Efforts to optimize positive impacts and minimize various negative impacts of tourism, tourism development is needed that is more pro-people around tourism objects, empowers local wisdom, which is then known as CBT.
+Efforts to optimize positive impacts and minimize various negative impacts of tourism, tourism development is needed that is more propeople around tourism objects, empowers local wisdom which is then known as CBT.
 In Indonesia, the application of CBT is stated in Law Number 10 of 2009 concerning Tourism, in Chapter III article 5 namely the Implementation Principle of Tourism is to empower local communities.

 CBT is a condition towards sustainable tourism.
-Inskeep [13] and Prayitno, et al. [14] argues that sustainable tourism development emphasizes community aspects.
-Suansri [15] underlines that CBT is a manifestation of the sustainable tourism implementation.
+Inskeep (1994: 8) argues that sustainable tourism development emphasizes community aspects.
+Suansri (2003: 22) underlines that CBT is a manifestation of the sustainable tourism implementation.